openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

 ## Performance Counters

 Information about layer precision is stored in the performance counters that are available from the Inference Engine API.
-For example, the part of performance counters table for quantized [TensorFlow* implementation of ResNet-50](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/resnet-50-tf) model inference on [CPU Plugin](supported_plugins/CPU.md) looks follows:
+For example, the part of performance counters table for quantized [TensorFlow* implementation of ResNet-50](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/resnet-50-tf) model inference on [CPU Plugin](supported_plugins/CPU.md) looks as follows:

 | layerName                                                 | execStatus | layerType    | execType             | realTime (ms) | cpuTime (ms) |